Anabela Braz Pires: Music career

-1993: Festival RTP da Canção and Eurovision
+1993: Festival RTP da Canção, Eurovision, and OTI

-On 10 January 1993, when Anabela was 16, she entered the Festival RTP da Canção (Rádio e Televisão de Portugal Song Festival), where she competed in the first round's second heat and tied for joint first place with Grupo Até Jazz with their song "Pó de melhorar" (Get well powder).
+On 10 January 1993, when Anabela was 16, she entered the Festival RTP da Canção, where she competed in the first round's second heat and tied for joint first place with Grupo Até Jazz with their song "Pó de melhorar" (Get well powder).
 Both songs progressed to the final held on 11 March, where they competed against six other winners from various first round heats.